 - Never dispose of lithium-ion batteries in a fire.

 Finally, it is important to have working smoke alarms in your home so that you can be alerted as early as possible in the event of a fire.

-How do you Stop a Lithium-ion Battery Fire?
+How do you Stop an Electric Scooter Battery Fire?

 If you have ever experienced a house fire, you know how quickly it can get out of control.
 A battery fire is no different.
 In fact, due to the flammable chemicals involved, they can be even more dangerous.
 So, how do you stop a battery fire?

 If you think your device is going to catch fire, the best thing to do is to keep yourself and anyone else away from it.
 There might be a risk of explosion or toxic fumes, so it’s important to be as far away as possible.
 If there are any flammable materials nearby, it’s also important to remove them so that the fire doesn’t have a chance to spread.
 If the fire is already out of control, don’t try to extinguish it yourself.
 It’s more important to focus on getting yourself and others to safety.
 Emergency services will be able to deal with the fire more effectively.